-Please refer to Appendix E16 for the full document.
+Please refer to Appendix E16.

 12. In addition to the above, explain the need and desirability of the proposed activity or development in terms of this Department's guideline on Need and Desirability (March 2013) or the DEA's Integrated Environmental Management Guideline on Need and Desirability.
 This may be attached to this BAR as Appendix K.